What Are Federally Qualified Health Centers Looking for in Their CEOs?

 HCI: In your research, did you find some common themes about the CEO demographics and academic backgrounds?

 Rosen: It's interesting.
 A lot of the FQHC founders who are retiring are social workers who grew small community clinics.
 They started adding different physician practices, and then all of a sudden they had a $100 million operation.
 They picked up the business skills, and now the organization's ready for something different.
-A lot of the FQHCs did really well during the pandemic, because there was a lot of PPE money.
-They were flush, and now they're not.
-We see a lot of more turnaround situations.
+A lot of the FQHCs did really well during the pandemic, because there was a lot of PPE and other money, but those funds have dried up.
+So they're struggling and in need of strong leadership.

 We place some CEOs who have never worked in an FQ environment.
 In California, we just placed a woman who was a Kaiser executive from a very large outpatient practice and who wanted to give back.
 We are seeing a lot of our older people with traditional healthcare careers who now want to give back.